Clicky Skip to Content

 So, by seeing all of these literal meanings, it seems better if we use the word “deactivate” rather than the word “inactivate” in a sentence.

-Have a deeper look at the meaning of “inactivate” through this video.
+Look deeper at the meaning of “inactivate” through this video.

 What does “inactivate” actually mean?